 IHME is a dynamic organization with a work environment that is innovative, creative, and highly collaborative.
 Our vibrant intellectual community is made up of a diverse group of academic faculty, researchers, and staff from around the world drawn to our goal of improving the health of the world’s populations.

 The Post-Bachelor Fellowship (PBF) is a structured health research program where individuals can apply their knowledge and passion to help advance the field of health metrics and accelerate global health progress.
 This fellowship provides a unique opportunity for recent college graduates with strong quantitative skills to train with faculty and senior researchers on a variety of public health projects.

-The Post-Graduate Fellowship (PGF) is an intensive training program that provides opportunities for self-directed research and interdisciplinary collaboration in health metrics research.
+The Post-Graduate Fellowship (PGF) is an intensive training program that provides opportunities for interdisciplinary collaboration in health metrics research.
 Fellows help advance IHME’s project goals while receiving comprehensive training in global health.
-Competitive candidates for this program have a passion for global health and a doctoral-level education with a focus on quantitative methods, which may be from a wide range of disciplines including health policy, economics, mathematics, computer science, statistics, biostatistics, epidemiology, health services, demography, engineering, physics, medical sciences, or other related fields.
+Competitive candidates for this program have a passion for global health and a doctoral-level education with a focus on quantitative methods, which may be from a wide range of disciplines including health policy, economics, mathematics, computer science, statistics, epidemiology, demography, medical sciences, and other related fields.